Configure IP Filters for Tableau Cloud

 2. On the Security tab, scroll to IP Filtering.

 • Bulk editor: Expand the dropdown menu and select IP Address Bulk Editor.
-In the dialog, enter the IP addresses and ranges you want to filter.
-Only one IP address or range can be entered per line.
+In the dialog, enter each IP address or range on a separate line.

 Important: Before saving, verify that you've included your current public IP address.
 Don't add private addresses and ranges such as 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16.
 Using these addresses or excluding your current location can lock you out of your site.